foddav/guess-the-number/README.md

 ### Steps
 First, you need to have a Docker Hub username and password, and you need to create a new Docker Hub repository named **guess-the-number**.

-I provided an example AWS terraform infrastructure, but if you already have an existing one, skip the firs step.
+I provided an example AWS terraform infrastructure, but if you already have an existing one, skip the first step.

 ### make a new AWS Cluster with terraform
 1. cd infrastructure_example/terraform